mtumilowicz/elasticsearch7-ngrams-fuzzy-shingles-stemming-workshop/README.md

     * vs prefix query: prefix query is much more time consuming
     * but indexing edge ngrams is longer (and indexes are bigger - contain prefixes)
 * index vs search analyzer
-    * standard approach: same analyzer at index time and at search time
+    * different approach than standard - use different analyzers for index and search
-    * different advice for edge ngrams
         * index time: save all prefixes
         * search time: search for the terms that user typed in
         * good practice to set upper limit